jembi/trace-odk-to-dhis2/odk-proxy-service/README.md

 This service is intended as an ODK proxy for responding with an 200 Accepted code

-ODK only accepts a status code of 200 otherwise it sees the request as failed and tries sending it again
+ODK only accepts a status code in the 2xx range, otherwise it sees the request as failed and tries sending it again

 ## Setup